trbittner/recipes/README.md

 element.style.display` and `element.style.visibility`.
 The former removes the element from the flow.
 The latter just hides it.
 * Writing the javascript, as usual, taught me something new.
 I was unaware of the `sticky` element in CSS.
 I also learned about JS use sets.

+## Add navigation functionality for the site
+* Most of the tricks here should be encapsulated in the code, but [one site](https://shopify.github.io/liquid/) was particularly helpful.